Research Groups

 Group Lead(s): Mads R. Almassalkhi

 The mission of the energy and complexity group is to understand the complexity of electricity and to use that understanding to make energy systems work better (cleaner, more reliable and less costly) through innovative research.
-Our group works in close collaboration with the Vermont Complex Systems Center, the UVM Smart Grid IGERT program, and the eEnergy Vermont Smart Grid project.
+Our group works in close collaboration with the Vermont Complex Systems Institute, the UVM Smart Grid IGERT program, and the eEnergy Vermont Smart Grid project.

 Joint Lab